InseeFrLab/onyxia-ui/README.md

 `onyxia-ui` is a ui toolkit for React build on top of [`material-ui`](https://material-ui.com).

-Default design system by [Marc Hufschmitt](http://marchufschmitt.fr/)
+Default design system carefully crafted by [Marc Hufschmitt](http://marchufschmitt.fr/)

 # Motivation